 What Credit Reference Agencies Do Mortgage Lenders Use in the UK?

 Most mortgage lenders in the UK use Experian, Equifax, ClearScore or TransUnion to check your credit history when you apply for a loan.
 They don’t however solely rely on the scores attributed to you by these credit reference agencies.
 The lender uses the information that credit reference agencies hold on you to perform a credit check and assign you a credit score they use for their own records.
+Each lender has their own threshold for what they consider to be an acceptable score.

 What Is the Minimum Credit Score for Mortgage Approval?